 What is a Cat Harness Used For?

-Believe it or not, it’s possible to take your cat on a walk in the great outdoors.
-A feline on a leash may sound silly, but many cats genuinely enjoy the sights, sounds and smells of the outside world, and it can be a great bonding exercise and way to give your cat exercise.
+Believe it or not, it's possible to take your cat on a walk in the great outdoors.
+A feline on a leash may sound silly, but many cats genuinely enjoy the sights, sounds, and smells of the outside world, and it can be a great bonding activity and way to give your cat exercise.
 After all, scratching posts are meant to mimic the bark of a tree—cats have a natural urge to scratch to mark their territory and behave like the jungle predators of yesterday.
 Of course, not every cat will enjoy being outside or going for leisurely walks around the neighborhood.

 While there can be some benefits to walking your cat on a leash, Samantha Nigbur, ASPCA Behavioral Sciences Team Counselor, says cat owners should keep in mind that not all cats will ultimately enjoy walking on leash.
 "Particularly those with handling sensitivities or those who are fearful in new environments," she says.

-Even if you don’t plan to take your cat out on a neighborhood stroll anytime soon, a cat harness can be helpful in more ways than one.
+Even if you don't plan to take your cat out on a neighborhood stroll anytime soon, a cat harness can be helpful in more ways than one.
 For instance, when traveling, your cat may be inclined to get anxious when placed in a carrier or in the car.
 Their fight or flight instincts can kick in and they may try to escape.
-A properly harnessed kitty won’t be able to escape, making your trip a whole lot easier.
+A properly harnessed kitty won't be able to escape, making your trip a whole lot easier.
 The same goes for bathing your cat.
 It can be difficult to maintain control of a wet, soapy cat—especially one who hates water.
-Harnessing them allows you to keep a steady hold as you wash.
+Harnessing your cat allows you to keep a steady hold as you wash.